Palestinians near UNESCO membership

 EXACERBATING ISRAELI-PALESTINIAN TENSIONS?

-U.S. ambassador to UNESCO David Killion urged in a statement all delegations to join the United States in voting "no." U.S. Secretary of State Hillary Clinton said she found it "inexplicable" that UNESCO would consider moving ahead on a Palestinian vote while the issue was still before the United Nations Security Council.
+U.S. ambassador to UNESCO David Killion urged in a statement all delegations to join the United States in voting "no" while in Washington U.S. State Department spokeswoman Victoria Nuland sharply criticized the Palestinian effort.

-"I ... would urge the governing body of UNESCO to think again before proceeding with that vote because the decision about status must be made in the United nations and not in auxiliary groups that are subsidiary to the United Nations," Clinton told reporters in the Dominican Republic where she was on an official visit.
+"This is not going to create a state for them," she said at her daily briefing.
+"It is going to make things harder ...
+It further exacerbates the environment of tension."

 Nimrod Barkan, Israel's ambassador to UNESCO, said the move would harm the agency and would not advance Palestinian aspirations.